tabinda331/ai-ml-internship-tasks/README.md

 ### Objective
 The objective of this task is to explore the classic **Iris dataset** to understand data distribution, feature relationships, and class separability.
-This task focuses on **exploratory data analysis (EDA)** and visualization.
+This task focuses on **exploratory data analysis (EDA)** and visualization techniques.

 ---

 ### Dataset
 - **Dataset Name:** Iris Dataset
 - **Source:** Built-in dataset (scikit-learn)

-- **Description:**
+**Description:**
 The dataset contains 150 samples of iris flowers with four numerical features: sepal length, sepal width, petal length, and petal width.
 The target variable represents three iris species.

 ---

 ### Methodology
-- Loaded the dataset using Pandas / scikit-learn
+- Loaded the dataset using Pandas and scikit-learn
 - Inspected dataset structure and summary statistics
 - Visualized feature distributions using plots
 - Analyzed relationships between features and classes